cloudeight/style-guidelines/css/README.md

 ```

 ### Mixins and Functions
-Like SASS [variables](#variables), mixins and functions do not need to follow that of the [BEM](#bem) methodology and structuring either, but should:
+Like SASS [variables](#variables) and [maps](#maps), mixins and functions do not need to follow that of the [BEM](#bem) methodology and structuring either, but should:

 - Use lowercase
 - Use hyphen delimiters
-- Have the argument parentheses on the same line as the mixin name
+- Have the argument parentheses on the same line as the mixin/function name
 - Have no space before the opening parentheses
 - Have no padded spaces in argument parentheses
 - Have any comma separated argument values separated with a single space
 - Have no space before an argument default value colon
 - Have a single space after an argument default value colon
-- Have the opening brace on the same line as the mixin name and argument parentheses
+- Have the opening brace on the same line as the mixin/function
 - Have a single space before the opening brace
 - Have the closing brace on a new line